hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Every old figure has been turned and twisted;
 >
-> And many figures are fresh nam'd by those
+> And many figures are fresh named by those
 >
 > Who would as new — them on the town impose,
 >